23 of the Best Gluten-Free Cookie Brands (That Don’t Taste Like Sand)

 Annie’s Homegrown

-Annie’s Homegrown offers organic products that are free from synthetic colors and preservatives.
+Annie’s Homegrown makes organic products that are free from synthetic colors and preservatives.

 Here’s a list of Annie’s gluten-free cookies: